openview00/hello-world/README.md

-# hello-world
-My first testing repository
+This is my first github repository.
+I am just learning and testing how to use gitlab.